Specialist school: Canada

 In Canada, there have been specialized schools in Calgary, Toronto and Niagara Falls.
 These schools, also known as niche schools and alternative schools, are usually selective, however the Toronto District School Board has recently scrapped its old admission arrangements and have made its specialized schools enrol students based on the students' interest in attending the school.

 China

 In the 1990s, the Chinese government addressed demands for a trained workforce by establishing selective specialist schools.
 The main type of specialist school is the key school.
 These are primary and secondary schools serving academic children.
 Schools can be designated with key status by meeting requirements in facility and teaching quality.
-Between 15 and 20 percent of Chinese schools satisfied this criteria in 1999.
+Between 15 and 20 per cent of Chinese schools satisfied these criteria in 1999.

 China has established Confucius colleges and classrooms across 87 countries.
 The Ministry of Education has also identified 3,916 middle schools and primary schools as specialist schools for youth football.